21 genera

 Flowers: June-July

-Distribution: Widely distributed throughout Washington; British Columbia to California, east to the Rocky Mountains, also in central and southeastern U.S.
+Distribution: Occurring on both sides of the Cascades crest in Washington; British Columbia to California, east to the Rocky Mountains, also in central and southeastern U.S.

 Habitat: Moist, open woods and stream banks, low to mid-elevations in the mountains.